deepanshs/mrsimulator/docs/user_guide/method/method.rst

 In this guide for designing custom Method objects, we focus first on the queries objects, i.e., SymmetryQuery and RotationalQuery, and how to use design them to select the desired transition pathways for a custom method.
+The ability to select from a list of frequency contributions by setting the ``freq_contrib`` attribute in a SpectralEvent of ConstantDuration object to a list of :ref:`enumeration literals<freq_contrib_api>` provides another means to ensure that your custom Method objects has the right behavior.

 Symmetry Query
 --------------

-Before giving details on how to create a SymmetryQuery object, we need to review a few key concepts about transition symmetry functions.
+Before giving details on how to create a SymmetryQuery object, we need to review a few key concepts about spin transition symmetry functions.
 The number of possible transition pathways for a spin system depends on the number of energy eigenstates and the number of spectral and constant duration events in a method.
 The number of quantized energy eigenstates for :math:`N` coupled nuclei is